Hyedryn/elikopy/docs/other_utils.rst

 Get a list of patient by types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If no type are provided, print a list of patient for each type present in the study.
+If no types are provided, print a list of patients for each type present in the study.
 If a specific type is provided, only print the list of patient corresponding to that type.

 .. code-block:: python